LK00100100/advent-2022/README.md

-# advent-of-code
+# advent-2022
 by LK00100100

-My "Advent of Code" solutions for
+My "Advent of Code" solutions for 2022
-- 2022
-- 2023

 ## Instructions